lnvglr/character-diversion/character-diversion.md

 ##### Component Based Approach

 For the longest time, it was common practice in web development to separate markup (HTML), styling (CSS) and functionality (JavaScript), this is a paradigm in software engineering called separation of concern (Hürsch & Lopes, 1995).
-HTML files contain content and structure of the site, CSS files deal with presentation, that is, the styling and JavaScript files are responsible for behaviour.
+HTML files contain content and structure of the site, CSS files deal with presentation, that is, the styling and JavaScript files are responsible for behavior.

 In recent years there has been a paradigm shift, however, towards a component based approach.
-Concerns are are not separated by files, but by component.
-A component is a small unit of all the markup, styles and behaviour that relates to this specific component.
+Concerns are not separated by files, but by components.
+A component is a small unit of all the markup, styles and behavior that relates to this specific component.

 Like many JavaScript frameworks, Vue.js uses a component based approach to front end development.